-In NEURON the d_lambda rule is implemented in the CellBuilder, which allows the maximum anatomical distance between grid points to be specified as a fraction of λ{100} using an adjustable parameter called d_lambda.
-The default value of d_lambda is 0.1, which is more than adequate for most purposes, but a smaller value can be used if τ_m is
+In NEURON the d_lambda rule is implemented in the CellBuilder, which allows the maximum anatomical distance between grid points to be specified as a fraction of λ{100}

 Eq.
 5.2 shows that the attenuation of fast signals (e.g. fast PSPs, rapid steps under voltage clamp, passively conducted spikes) is governed by cytoplasmic resistivity, specific membrane capacitance, and neurite diameter.
 Specific membrane resistance and membrane time constant are irrelevant.
 Therefore channel blockers will not improve the fidelity of recordings of fast signals, or the ability to clamp fast active currents.